kevansevans/HxDoom/Readme.md

 The only time this should be allowed is if it's to maintain the above rule, IE JavaScript doesn't allow for array access with [haxe.io.BytesData](https://api.haxe.org/haxe/io/BytesData.html), so an integer array is used instead, allowing for identical behavior (see [hxdoom.core.WadCore.hx](https://github.com/kevansevans/HxDoom/blob/0.0.5-alpha/src/hxdoom/core/WadCore.hx)).
 This isn't an explicit conditional compilation, but if the issue were to arise, it would be used and listed on this readme.

+# Features and goals

+* Act as a unifying library for anything Doom related.
+* Easy integration and use within any project.
+* Dependency injection, change behaviors without changing the library!

 # How do I use HxDoom?
-HxDoom is a haxelib and is meant to be used as a library, not an engine.
-If you are looking to make your own Doom engine or Doom tools, and Haxe seems to be a pretty cool thing, you've come to the right place.
+HxDoom is a haxelib and is meant to be used as a library, it provides tools needed to make building your engine or tools easier.

 1) **Installing Haxe and HxDoom**
  - Download and install the latest version of Haxe from https://haxe.org/download/